U.S. District Judge Matthew McFarland, a Trump appointee, entered a preliminary injunction against the military branch.

 In a 16-page filing, government lawyers said blocking the military from punishing unvaccinated members “would interfere with ongoing legal proceedings and would otherwise be improper, particularly in light of significant new developments.”

 Among the developments, they pointed to U.S. drug regulators authorizing a COVID-19 vaccine made by Novavax.
 Unlike the three vaccines previously available in the United States, the Novavax vaccine doesn’t use fetal cells in its development, manufacturing, or production, government lawyers said, echoing statements from Novavax that have been disputed by some outside groups.

 “Those class members whose religious objections were based on mRNA technology or the use of fetal-derived cell lines are no longer substantially burdened by the COVID-19 vaccine requirement because this option is now available,” the lawyers said.

-Of the 14 members who died with COVID-19 since March 14, according to Schneider, 12 were unvaccinated.
+Of the 14 Air Force members who died from COVID-19 since March 14, 12 were unvaccinated, according to Schneider.

 McFarland wasn’t convinced.

 “Defendants fail to raise any persuasive arguments,” he said.

 Chris West, an attorney representing the plaintiffs, called the ruling “such a big win” on Twitter.

 The Air Force has approximately 497,000 members.
 Of those, 97.1 percent have received a primary series of a COVID-19 vaccine as of July 11.